 Cycling with babies and toddlers: everything you need to get started

-Whether you’ve got a newborn on your hands and are already thinking about how soon you can start cycling together, or you’ve got a toddler who’s raring to get going on a balance bike, cycling with babies and toddlers can be a lovely thing to do.
+Whether you’ve got a newborn on your hands and are already thinking about how soon you can start cycling together, or you’ve got a toddler who’s raring to get going on a balance bike, cycling with babies and toddlers is such a lovely thing to do.

-Of course, since there’s a lot of thought and planning that can go into it, we’re here to tell you everything you need to know to get started.
-We’ve been through this journey more than once, which is why over the past 12 years, Cycle Sprog has become the go-to source of information for cycling parents.
+Since there’s a lot of thought and planning that can go into cycling with a baby or toddler, Cycle Sprog is here to tell you everything you need to know to get started.

-From safety concerns about carrying babies on bikes, to practical advice on how to get toddlers rolling independently, we’ve written extensively about all things kids’ cycling, and to make this process as easy as possible for you, we’ve collated all our best advice in one place.
+From safety concerns about carrying babies on bikes, to practical advice on how to get toddlers rolling independently, we’ve written extensively about all things cycling with the under 3's.

 This is a comprehensive guide to cycling with babies and toddlers, broken down into different subjects so you can either read it in its entirety or pick and choose which parts you’re most interested in.

-This guide is aimed at parents looking to cycle with children aged between 9 months and 3 years old.
-Check out our similar guide for cycling with kids for the 3-9 age group, and keep your eyes peeled for a forthcoming guide to cycling with teenagers, if it’s relevant to you.
+This guide is aimed at parents looking to cycle with children aged between birth and 3 years old.
+Check out our similar guide for cycling with kids for the 3-11 age group, or cycling with teenagers, if these are more relevant to you.

 A close up of Karen and her son on a bike, he's sitting on a front-mounted bike seat and wearing a helmet, holding onto the handlebars.
 Karen is leaning round to smile at the camera